KalanaPerera/automated-git/README.md

 # automated-git

-hello world - its working | new
+hello world - its working | new | restart